 The results of this treatment may vary from patient to patient, and all medical procedures come with some degree of risk.
 As anesthesia will be necessary during the procedure, there are the associated complications from it.
 In addition, there is some risk of bowel and bladder problems, nerve damage, blood loss or clotting, and the potential for infection.
 While uncommon, there’s a risk that the fusion may not work properly and will require additional surgery to correct.
 If you’d like more detail about the potential complication, be sure to provide your questions to Dr. Czerwein.

 This procedure can provide relief from nerve compression when other treatments fail to provide complete relief from the symptoms.
-Dr. John Czerwein is a valuable resource to spinal patients in and around the North Scituate, RI area.
-Come see us at 53 Saddle Rowe Lane today!
+Dr. John Czerwein is a valuable resource to spinal patients.
+We look forward to seeing you soon!